DaominJi/DDLC/README.md

 # Overview
 This is the repository of source code for paper `Dataset Discovery via Line Charts`, whose structure is shown as follows:

-sample_data/: sample data
+Sample_Data/: sample data used in quick-start examples

-data.py: data loader for model training

-model.py, train.py, eval.py: model definition, training, and, evaluation

-helper.py: helpful functions
+data.py: dataset definitions and padding utilities

+model.py: chart/table encoders and the dual-encoder retrieval model

+train.py: contrastive training loop

+eval.py: retrieval evaluation against a ground-truth file

+helper.py: metric helpers and optimisation utilities

-requirements: python dependencies
+requirements.txt: Python dependencies

 # DDLC Bechmark
 The new benchmark DDLC created for dataset discovery via line charts is released, which can be accessed on zenodo platform [https://zenodo.org/records/10577906](https://zenodo.org/records/10577906).